GitHubarin/DeepFace-Demonstration/README.md

 - **Static emotion distribution plots**: Visual representations of overall emotional trends.
 - **Animated timeline visualizations**: Dynamic timelines showing how emotions evolve throughout the video.
 - **Detailed CSV/Excel analysis reports**: Comprehensive data files containing emotion scores for each frame.
+- **Edited final product**: You can download a recommended depiction of the analysis under [this link]{https://drive.proton.me/urls/2GPMK16D38#jHc1r4JrN2N7}.
+This has been edited to show the visualisation created by this project with the videos where the analysis originated from simultaneously.

 ### Key Features